lockss/lockss.github.io/software/manual/using-configuration.md

 1. Select the *Proxy crawls* checkbox.
 1. Enter the hostname and port of the Web proxy in the *HTTP Proxy host* and *Port* text areas, respectively.
 1. Click the *Update Proxy Client* button.

+## Managing Access to the Web User Interfaces

+*This section is under construction.*